 HiQ International AB is a Swedish, public limited liability company with its headquarters in Stockholm.

-HiQ's Bord consists of seven members with no deputies.
+HiQ's Bord consists of six members with no deputies.

 Born 1961.
 M.Sc.
 Electrical Engineering, Royal Institute of Technology, Stockholm.
 President and CEO of HiQ International AB since 2000.
 Employed since March 1995.
 Other assignments: Chairman of the board Kambi Group Plc and member of Avd VI in The Royal Swedish Academy of Engineering Sciences (IVA).